dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day2_DeeperCrack/index.md

 ---
 Realizing there may be dangers coming, Silvius boldly strolled out of the cave entrance to check on the giants.
 What awaited was a flying boulder.
 A massive giant from across the valley slung a it at him, smashing him directly in the chest.
 The boulder struck with such force Silvius faked an avalanche with a permanent illusion made from light and shadows, blocking the mouth of the cave and the path from the north.

+{{<imageToClickGlobal imgPosition = "left"  Caption = "Silvius faked an avalanche with a permanent illusion made from light and shadows, blocking the mouth of the cave and the path from the north" imagePath = "/img/Chp2-Day2 DALL·E 2023-01-02 00.04.38.png"  width = "60%" >}}

 The avalanche bought us time so Oscorn healed the party while the rest of us released the fallen heroes' gifts.
 ADC researched and revealed their true nature.
 Several of us received new items and treasure:
 Kazzug changed out his swords for a +1 Battleaxe
 Czolg is protected with a ring of fire resistance